Justice Begins With Us:

-The United Methodist Church’s General Board of Church and Society is “dedicated to the work of living faith, seeking justice and pursuing peace.”
-To that end, the North Texas Conference Board of Church and Society began the process of identifying an area of need that we could rally around and bring to the attention of the North Texas Conference.
-Since the NTC was already invested in partnering with public schools through the One + One program, we began discussing how we might find a way to align our mission with the focus of the conference.
+Our previous work and commitment focused on eradicating youth homelessness and poverty in the North Texas Conference.
+Since the NTC has already invested in public schools through the One + One program, we began discussing how we might find a way to more effectively align our mission with the focus of the conference.